mairieli/awesome-se-bots/README.md

 *Github bots implemented by software companies or communities*

-* [Rust high-five](https://github.com/rust-highfive) - The bot main task is welcoming new contributors and assigning reviewers
+* [Rust high-five](https://github.com/rust-highfive) - The bot's main task is welcoming new contributors and assigning reviewers

+* [Refactoring-Bot](https://github.com/Refactoring-Bot/Refactoring-Bot) - Suggests automatic code smell refactorings via pull requests

 ## Contributing
 Your contributions are more than welcome!